zksync-sdk/zksync2-python/README.md

 ```

-> INFO: It must be compiled by ZkSync compiler only !
+> INFO: It must be compiled by ZkSync2 compiler only !

 After compilation there must be 2 files with: